4 ways caregivers can take care of themselves and mitigate burnout

 If you’re caring for a spouse, initiate the topic by talking about the type of care you’d prefer for yourself (for example, an assisted living apartment).
 Don’t assume that the method of care you want is also what your loved one wants.

 Be very careful to check references and credentials before hiring anyone to care for your family member.
-Use the National Center on Caregiving’s Family Care Locator or the AoA to find resources in your state.
+Use the National Center on Caregiving’s Family Care Locator or the Administration on Aging to find resources in your state.

 You’re not alone.
 Check out Vanderbilt Home Care Services to learn more about caregiver support and resources available for caregivers in the South.